-- DME has 39,742 acres of key helium leases throughout the Holbrook Basin, with other leases pending throughout the basin. - This project area is named "Heliopolis" after the famous ancient Egyptian city, seat of worship of the sun god Atum or Ra.
+- DME has 42,911 acres of key helium leases throughout the Holbrook Basin. - This project area is named "Heliopolis" after the famous ancient Egyptian city, seat of worship of the sun god Atum or Ra.
 The sun is comprised of 25% helium. - Heliopolis is highly prospective for helium, oil & gas.
 Its leases were carefully selected from studies of regional geology, engineering reports and logs from historic wells. - Heliopolis has two large anticlinal features covering an area more than double the other Holbrook helium fields. - Heliopolis overlays typical Coconino sandstone reservoir rocks and has abundant salt caps to act as trapping mechanisms. - Heliopolis has never been produced as the other Holbrook fields provided ample supply.
 Those fields are now largely depleted and Helium prices have skyrocketed in response to new demand.